sasoria/astro-microfrontends-ssr-distributed/README.md

 ## Shared dependencies
 Dependencies for client-side rendered components such as react and react-dom are shared across applications.
-They are fetched from esm.sh and are cached in the browser, reducing the bundle size.
+They are fetched from esm.sh and cached in the browser, reducing the bundle size.
 Each app can share other dependencies as well.

 ## Disclaimer